 The Bank sponsors the Mercantil Bank Retirement Benefits Plan, or the 401(k) Plan, for its employees.
 Each employee is eligible to make contributions to the plan and receive matching employer contributions after attaining age 21 and three months' employment with the Bank.
 The NEOs may participate in the 401(k) Plan on the same terms as the rest of the Bank's employees.
 The 401(k) Plan is intended to be qualified under Section 401(a) of the Code.
 As a tax-qualified retirement plan, pre-tax contributions to the 401(k) Plan and earnings on those contributions are not taxable to the employees until distributed from the 401(k) Plan.
-Each participant may defer eligible compensation subject to the statutory limit and participants that are 50 years or older can also make additional "catch-up" contributions above the statutory limit.
-As a safe harbor plan, the Bank matches 100% of the first 5% of the participants' contribution to the plan.
-All contributions made by both the participants and the Bank to the participants' accounts are vested immediately.
+Each participant may defer eligible compensation subject to the statutory limit and participants that are 50 years or older can also make additional "catch-up" contributions made by both the participants and the Bank to the participants' accounts are vested immediately.